 What Is Vetiver Oil?

-Perhaps the most valued quality of vetiver oil is that it is deeply grounding,4 and often used for promoting sleep.
-It is said to also be equally helpful for restlessness.9
+Vetiver essential oil is derived through the steam-distillation of the plant's roots.
+It has a strong initial aroma, and is described as woody, smoky, earthy, herbaceous and spicy.8 One of the most valued qualities of vetiver oil is that it is deeply grounding, and often used to help promote sleep.
+It is also said to be equally helpful for restlessness.9

 Uses of Vetiver Oil

 Almost the entire vetiver plant is used for various applications.
 Its roots have been particularly popular since ancient times.10

 Vetiver essential oil is not only extensively utilized in perfumery,11 but it’s also a flavoring agent in beverages and other foods.12 Its aromatic effect on the mind is calming and balancing, while its other notable medicinal properties include antiseptic, antispasmodic, immune-stimulating, sedative to the nervous system and stimulating to the circulatory system.13

 Vetiver oil's calming and soothing properties have been believed to help dispel anger, hysteria and irritability, as well as reduce neurotic behavior.
 This in turn, reduces stress and tension.
 These revitalizing qualities make vetiver oil useful for helping relieve physical and mental exhaustion, and for addressing issues ranging from general aches and pains to insomnia and anxious feelings.14,15